Resources and tools I recommend

 Esther Perel’s books are great too, this is one of my favourites.
 Mating in Captivity

 Whether you’re a student, graduate or experienced worker keeping on-top of things is a must.
 Here are some of my favourite tools and a template I create just for you.

-I’m a huge fan or Trello, it keeps me on task and helps me organise my to do list and bigger picture projects.
+I’m a huge fan of Trello, it keeps me on task and helps me organise my to-do list and bigger picture projects.
 I have it on my phone and desktop so I never lose anything.
 I’ve added the Chrome add on to make saving ideas and websites quicker.

 https://mailchimp.com/ I use Mailchimp for my newsletters

 Traffic light to do list.
 I love using this with clients and it’s one I use myself.
 Every couple of days I write down what I need to do in the relevant coloured box.
 Red is the most urgent, amber important, green I have a bit more time.
 Its helps me prioritise.

 Some of my go to websites for mental health information

 https://headtohealth.gov.au/ helps you find suitable online mental health resources